jmcclen01/HTB-Writeups-Beginner/README.md

 # HTB-Writeups-Beginner
-This repo contains my notes and write-ups from completing Hack The Box machines.
+This repo contains my notes and write-ups showcasing what I learned from completing Hack The Box machines.